Kathleen Kim: Education

-Kim is also a graduate of the Ryan Opera Center of the Lyric Opera of Chicago.
-During her training, she appeared in various operatic roles, including Adele in Die Fledermaus, the First Priestess in Iphigénie en Tauride, the page in Rigoletto, the milliner in Der Rosenkavalier and Frasquita in Carmen.
+She is also a graduate of the Ryan Opera Center of the Lyric Opera of Chicago.
+During her training, she appeared in various operatic roles, including Adele in Die Fledermaus, the First Priestess in Iphigénie en Tauride, the page in Rigoletto, the milliner in Der Rosenkavalier, and Frasquita in Carmen.
 Kim attended the Music Academy of the West in 2004.

 Career

-Kim made her début at the Metropolitan Opera in New York in 2007 as Barbarina in Mozart's The Marriage of Figaro and since then sang at the Met in the roles of Olympia in Les contes d'Hoffmann, Zerbinetta in Ariadne auf Naxos, Oscar in Un ballo in maschera, and Blonde in Die Entführung aus dem Serail.
-She sang the role of Chiang Ch'ing in the Met's première of John Adams's Nixon in China in 2011 and the roles of Barbara and Mrs. Latch in the Met's world stage premiere of Kevin Puts's The Hours in 2022.
+Kim made her debut at the Metropolitan Opera in New York in 2007 as Barbarina in Mozart's The Marriage of Figaro and since then sang at the Met in the roles of Olympia in Les contes d'Hoffmann, Zerbinetta in Ariadne auf Naxos, Oscar in Un ballo in maschera, and Blonde in Die Entführung aus dem Serail.
+She sang the role of Chiang Ch'ing in the Met's premiere of John Adams's Nixon in China in 2011 and the roles of Barbara and Mrs. Latch in the Met's world stage premiere of Kevin Puts' The Hours in 2022.

-Since her professional début, Kim has sung with major opera companies in numerous theatres across the world, including the Lyric Opera of Chicago, the Gran Teatre del Liceu, the Bayerische Staatsoper and the Opéra de Lille.
+Since her professional debut, Kim has sung with major opera companies in numerous theatres across the world, including the Lyric Opera of Chicago, the Gran Teatre del Liceu, the Bayerische Staatsoper, and the Opéra de Lille.

-Kim is an active presence on the concert stage, having been a soloist with the Seoul Philharmonic Orchestra in works such as Mahler's Eighth Symphony and Beethoven's Ninth Symphony.
+She is an active presence on the concert stage, having been a soloist with the Seoul Philharmonic Orchestra in works such as Mahler's Eighth Symphony and Beethoven's Ninth Symphony.

-Kim made several role débuts in 2011, including her first performance in the title role of Donizetti's Lucia di Lammermoor.
-In 2012, Kim sang in a performance of Adams's Nixon in China at the BBC Proms, and also sang Mozart's Mass in C minor with the Oslo Philharmonic.
+Kim made several role debuts in 2011, including her first performance in the title role of Donizetti's Lucia di Lammermoor.
+In 2012, she sang in a performance of Adams's Nixon in China at the BBC Proms, and also sang Mozart's Mass in C minor with the Oslo Philharmonic.
 In September 2015, she was appointed as a professor of Music College at Hanyang University.

 Awards

-Kim has been the recipient of many prizes and awards, including an award from the Sullivan Foundation in 2006, the Sarasota Opera Guild's Leo Rogers Scholarship and the Union League Civic & Arts Foundation's Rose Ann Grund Scholarship.
+Kim has been the recipient of many prizes and awards, including an award from the Sullivan Foundation in 2006, the Sarasota Opera Guild's Leo Rogers Scholarship, and the Union League Civic & Arts Foundation's Rose Ann Grund Scholarship.
 She was the third-prize winner of the Mario Lanza Competition, a prize winner of the Liederkranz Competition, and a national finalist in the MacAllister Awards.
 At Music Academy of the West, she received the Encouragement Award of the Marilyn Horne Foundation Song Competition.

 Repertoire

-Kathleen Kim's repertoire includes the following operatic roles:
+Kim's repertoire includes the following operatic roles: